-Symptoms like this are good, as long as we pay attention when our body is fighting an infection and notice how it's affecting blood sugar control.
-Life can turn upside when you are sick, diet and exercise habits change when caring for a cold and managing diabetes makes it even more challenging.
+It's important to pay attention to symptoms when our body is fighting an infection and notice how it's affecting blood sugar control.
+Life can turn upside when you are sick but even more so with diabetes, effecting diet and exercise.

 Whether you get an annual flu vaccine or not, managing autoimmune disease like diabetes can make us more vulnerable to the outcome and having a plan in place and optimal immune system will help mitigate and even avoid catching colds and flu.